Roundabout: Origins and demise of traffic circles

-Although some may still be (somewhat confusingly) referred to as 'roundabouts', the operating and entry characteristics of these traffic circles differed considerably from modern roundabouts.
+Although some may still be referred to as roundabouts, the operating and entry characteristics of these traffic circles differed considerably from modern roundabouts.

 Circular intersections were built in the United States, though many were large-diameter 'rotaries' that enabled high-speed merge and weave manoeuvres.
 Older-style traffic circles may control entering traffic by stop signs or traffic lights.
 Many allow entry at higher speeds without deflection, or require a stop and a 90-degree turn to enter.
 Because these circumstances caused a lot of vehicle collisions, construction of traffic circles and rotaries ceased in the 1950s, and some were removed.

 1960s development of modern roundabouts

 Widespread use of the modern roundabout began when the UK's Transport Research Laboratory engineers re-engineered and standardised circular intersections during the 1960s.
 Frank Blackmore led the development of the "priority rule" and subsequently invented the mini-roundabout to overcome capacity and safety limitations.
 The priority rule was found to improve traffic flow by up to 10%.
 In 1966, the United Kingdom adopted a rule at all circular junctions that required entering traffic to give way to circulating traffic.
 A Transportation Research Board guide reports that the modern roundabout represents a significant improvement, in terms of both operations and safety, when compared with older rotaries and traffic circles.
 The design became mandatory in the United Kingdom for all new roundabouts in November 1966.
 Australia and other British-influenced countries were the first outside the UK to build modern roundabouts.